-Breast revision surgery is a customized procedure to resolve a wide range of problems from a primary surgery, including:
+Breast revision surgery is a versatile, customizable procedure that can resolve a wide range of breast augmentation surgery issues, including:

-It is important that your breast revision is performed by a highly-skilled, board-certified plastic surgeon with vast experience in breast surgery.
-Dr. Robert Whitfield’s expertise in revision stems from years reconstructing breasts, and he is recognized as being among the finest breast surgeons practicing in Austin or the state of Texas.
-Because tissues of the breast are more difficult to revise after a primary surgery, revision breast surgery requires more experience and thoughtful, thorough surgical planning.
+It is important that your breast revision is performed by a highly-skilled, board-certified plastic surgeon with considerable experience in breast surgery.
+Because breast tissue is more difficult to revise after primary surgery, breast revision surgery requires more skill and surgical planning than initial surgery.

 Austin plastic surgeon, Dr. Robert Whitfield is a widely-recognized expert in breast revision surgery.
 This experience comes from years of reconstructing breasts following mastectomies, often due to breast cancer.
 Dr. Whitfield has been voted one of Austin’s Top Doctors by Texas Monthly Magazine and has received numerous awards for his work.